 Holy Basil contains many bioactive substances including minerals and vitamins, which normalize the disturbed physiological functions of the body by harmonizing the different imbalances (energy formation/conservation and tissue respiration, neurological system and neuro-hormones and water/electrolyte system)

 Ayurvedic pharmacopoeia of India has a long list of herbal preparations with Holy Basil as important ingredient.
 For countless generations, Ayurvedic medical knowledge with its many disciplines and medicinal plants have made an invaluable contribution to modern medical science in the understanding of pathology and in the treatment of diseases due to long history of use and documented evidence of safety and efficacy.

 Holy Basil has gained increasing interest for its numerous medicinal uses.
-In keeping with the guidelines of Ayurvedic classical formulations , the pharmacological and phytochemists team at Sewanti Ayurvedic series has combined the healing properties of Holy Basil in synergy with other important key Ayurvedic herbs to enhance bioavailability of Holy Basil and stimulate its activity in the formulation.
+According to the Alexapure Pro review and in keeping with the guidelines of Ayurvedic classical formulations , the pharmacological and phytochemists team at Sewanti Ayurvedic series has combined the healing properties of Holy Basil in synergy with other important key Ayurvedic herbs to enhance bioavailability of Holy Basil and stimulate its activity in the formulation.
 These herbs include Ashwagandha, Karanja, Chitraka, Amalaki and Haridra.